 - The author writes controversial or sensitive subject matter, such as erotica.

-- There is, by coincidence, another author who happens to have the same name, or a similar name.
+- There is, by coincidence, another author with the same name, or a similar name.

-- The author as a name that is confusing, hard to pronounce, or has an unusual spelling.
+- The author has a name that is confusing, hard to pronounce, or with an unusual spelling.

 - The author writes in more than one genre, and wishes to build a separate brand for each.

-As much as I love my Luke and Jenny books, I’ve wanted to write more adult material, and to branch out into the romance genre.
-And while I’m not writing erotica, readers in this genre do expect some steamy, if not somewhat graphic, love scenes.
-This would present a real problem if, by chance, a youngster, or a parent, who was a Luke and Jenny fan, came along and bought my latest book, thinking it too was written for younger readers.
-So I created a pen name, Marina Martindale, which is simply a play on my middle name and my last name, and I’ll have to create a whole new brand.
-It’s fun, yet challenging at the same time, since “Marina” cannot ride on the coattails of Luke and Jenny.
-Sometimes you have to take the good with the bad.
+As much as I loved my Luke and Jenny books, I wanted to branch out into the romance genre.
+And most readers in this genre expect some steamy love scenes.
+This would present a real problem if young Luke and Jenny fans, or their parents, bought my newer books, thinking they too were written for younger readers.
+So, I created a pen name, Marina Martindale, which is simply a play on my middle name, Marie, and my last name, Martin.

-Ultimately, it’s up to each author to decide whether or not to write under a pen name, and if you should opt to do so, I highly recommend coming up with one that’s easy to spell, easy to pronounce, and memorable.
+Ultimately, it’s up to each author to decide whether or not to write under a pen name.
+And if you opt to do so, I highly recommend creating one that’s easy to spell, easy to pronounce, and memorable.

 or is it